Poetry (film): Plot

 Mi-ja begins attending a local weekly poetry reading.
 A brash man frequently reads beautiful poetry at these readings, but follows them with crude sexual jokes that offend Mi-ja.
 Another amateur poet explains to Mi-ja that the man is a policeman with a good heart, and was recently reassigned from Seoul after exposing corruption within its police force.

 Mi-ja temporarily quits her job caring for the elderly stroke victim after he makes a desperate sexual advance toward her.
-She later returns after a journey to the bridge where Agnes jumped, and her hat flies off into the water.
+She later returns after a journey to the bridge where Agnes jumps, and her hat flies off into the water.
 She walks down to the riverbank and sits, writing poetry until it begins raining.
-Dripping wet, she returns to elderly man, agreeing to have sex with him.
+Dripping wet, she returns to the elderly man, agreeing to have sex with him.
 When she does, she appears emotionless.

+Mi-ja is walking home and, on the way, is greeted by a reporter.
+He asks her questions about how the money offer is going, and if the mother is not willing to accept.
+Mi-ja casually confirms that, but soon realizes that she may be telling him too much.
+As she attempts to leave, the reporter becomes aggressive and tries to make her stay to answer more questions.
+She hurries away, making a phone call.

-In another meeting with the fathers, Mi-ja is elected to travel to the countryside to convince Agnes' mother to accept the settlement.
-Initially not finding her at home, Mi-ja eventually comes across her working in the field.
+In another meeting with the fathers, Mi-ja mentions what she told the reporter.
+The fathers are disappointed, but decide that it is not that consequential.
+Mi-ja is told to travel to the countryside to convince Agnes' mother to accept the settlement.

+One of the fathers drives her to the countryside.
+Initially not finding Agnes' mother at home, Mi-ja eventually comes across her working in the field.
 Mi-ja begins raving about how beautiful the weather, flowers, trees, and fruit are, forgetting about the task at hand.
 The two have a pleasant exchange before Mi-ja turns and begins to walk away.
 Finally, she remembers that she was meant to confront the woman about the settlement, but is too embarrassed and continues to leave.

+Mi-ja attends another poetry reading evening.
+Afterwards, she sits crouched outside, crying.
+The policeman who was at the reading comes out for a smoke, and asks Mi-ja why she is crying.
+She doesn't answer right away, so he stays crouched beside her.
+The scene ends there.